Pandex-lang/Pandex/STRUCT.md

-Pandex development very principled so you should understand following things and more things
+Pandex development is very deciplined so you should have a deep understaning of following topics:
 * lexical analyzer
 * syntax analyzer
 * semantic analyzer